doctea/usb_midi_clocker/README.md

 - This branch (main) is for a Teensy 4.1 using the [Deftaudio 8x8 midi+usb breakout board](https://www.tindie.com/products/deftaudio/teensy-41-midi-breakout-board-8in-8out-usb-host/)
-- The [Arduino branch](https://github.com/doctea/usb_midi_clocker/tree/arduino_version) is lacking most of the extended features, but works on an Arduino Uno with a USB Host Shield.
+- The [Arduino branch](https://github.com/doctea/usb_midi_clocker/tree/arduino_version) is lacking most of the features, but works on an Arduino Uno with a USB Host Shield, CV outputs, and an Akai APCMini over USB.
 (The Teensy version supports connecting a Uno running the Arduino version as a USB MIDI device to add extra clock outputs - use [USBMidiKliK](https://github.com/TheKikGen/USBMidiKliK) to turn the Arduino into a native USB MIDI device and configure it with pid=0x1337, vid=0x1337).
 - This project should be considered work-in-progress/beta -- don't trust it for anything mission-critical!
 Although it has been known to run for 12 hour stretches without crashing, it has started locking up quite frequently lately for unknown reasons (usually crashing/freezing during USB operations from what I can tell)

 # usb_midi_clocker